Krisnagopal/power-bi-dash/README.md

 <img src="https://i.imgur.com/QByqqTv.png" height="80%" width="80%" alt="Finance Report"/>
 <br />
 It is clear that "Paseo" product has performed the best in sales and "Government" & "Small Business" are the two segments with highest sales.
 Then European countries generates more profit than North American countries.
-From the trendline, profit seems to remain inconsistent over the twoo years.
+From the trendline, profit seems to remain inconsistent over the two years.

 <!--